 Smart use of credit and savings

 As mentioned above, we do not encourage you to get into (or increase) your debt to afford your trip.
-What we mean with smart credit is to use the advantages of credit cards (interest-free periods, ability to dispute transactions, rewards and travel insurance) without being penalized by the disadvantages (particularly exorbitantly high-interest payments).
+What we mean by smart credit is using the advantages of credit cards (interest-free periods, the ability to dispute transactions, rewards, and travel insurance) without being penalised by their disadvantages (particularly exorbitantly high interest payments).

-Let’s look at the Gold Coast family holiday again: You have created your travel budget, and you have set up an automatic transfer into a separate savings account, saving NZD60 a day.
+Let’s look at the Gold Coast family holiday again: you have created your travel budget and set up an automatic transfer to a separate savings account, saving NZD 60 a day.
 Now, just after your next credit card statement has been issued, you book your flights.
 By the time your credit card statement has to be paid, your travel savings have grown enough to cover your flights (Cost of flights: NZD1,800; savings after 30 days: NZD1,800).
 Easy, right?
-If the process is repeated two months later for accommodation, and finally for activities, your family will be able to pay for the trip without (further) debt.
+If the process is repeated two months later for accommodation, and finally for activities, your family will be able to pay for the trip without further debt.

 Finally – Keep an eye on your (actual) spend